apache/beam/.github/ACTIONS.md

   * Windows 2019 self-hosted runner: `[self-hosted,windows-server-2019]`
   * MacOS GitHub-hosted runner: `macos-latest`
 * Every workflow that tests the source code, needs to have the workflow trigger `pull_request_target` instead of `pull_request`.
+* The workflow must have set read permissions for all the available scopes and jobs: `permissions: read-all`.
+It must be set at the top of the `jobs` directive.
 * For those workflows that have the `pull_request_target` trigger, in the checkout step must be added a ref to `${{ github.event.pull_request.head.sha }}`
 ``` yaml
     - name: Checkout code